Visit our page semanabinacionaldesalud.org and follow our Facebook page @semanabinacionaldesalud to stay up to date on the latest updates and news!

 BHW main partners include the Secretariats of Health and Foreign Affairs of Mexico, the Ministries of Foreign Affairs of Guatemala, Honduras, Colombia, and Peru, as well as the Centers for Disease Control and Prevention, several Departments of Public Health, the Council of Mexican Federations in North America, and the Health Initiative of the Americas, a program of the University of California, Berkeley, School of Public Health.

-Results from Binational Health Week 2017
+Results from Binational Health Week 2017 can be found here.

 Archives of Previous Binational Health Weeks: